How ortho-k works

 Though you may see some improvement in your vision after a day or two of overnight ortho-k, it can take several weeks for the full effect to be apparent.
 During this time, your vision will not be as clear as it was with glasses or contacts, and you are likely to notice some glare and halos around lights.
 It’s possible you may need a temporary pair of eyeglasses for certain tasks, like driving at night, until your vision is fully corrected by the ortho-k lenses.

 Is ortho-k comfortable?

 Some people have comfort issues when attempting to wear gas permeable contact lenses during the day.
 But since ortho-k GP lenses are worn during sleep, comfort and lens awareness are generally not a problem.

 Cost of orthokeratology

 Ortho-k is a significantly longer process than a regular contact lens fitting.
-It requires a series of office visits and potentially multiple pairs of lenses.
+It requires a series of visits to our Fort Collins eye care center and potentially multiple pairs of lenses.
 Also, GP lenses used for ortho-k are more costly than most regular contact lenses.
 Therefore, fees for orthokeratology are higher than fees for regular contact lens fittings.